Product management PROD

 Assists in monitoring results and feedback from product activities.

-Supports problem resolution by acting on feedback and usage data.
+Supports problem resolution by collecting and reporting on feedback and usage data.

 Product management: Level 3